agile-students-fall2025/4-final-random_sydneian/CONTRIBUTING.md

    $ git push -u origin <branch-name>
    ```
 1. Create a pull request.
-1. A maintainer will review the PR, raising any issues.
+1. A maintainer will review the PR, raising any issues (comments will follow the [Conventional Comments](https://conventionalcomments.org/) standard).
 1. Once any potential issues are resolved, the PR is merged!

 ## Team Norms